Medupi Power Station: Bulk water

 In order to meet the growing demand for power generation and mining activities in the Lephalale area, two main bulk raw water transfer systems were also required.
 This comprised a 4.5 MW pump station and 46 km pipeline extracting from the Mokolo Dam.
 Phase 1 of this project was commissioned in 2015.

 Transmission connection

-174 Kilometres of high voltage transmission lines was required from Medupi to the Borutho substation near Mokopane.
-Construction occurred between November 2015 till the end of 2017.
+174 kilometres of high-voltage transmission lines were required from Medupi to the Borutho substation near Mokopane.
+Construction occurred between November 2015 and the end of 2017.

 Delays and defects

-The dates for full commercial operation were shifted numerous times mostly due to labour disputes such as:
+The dates for full commercial operation were shifted numerous times, mostly due to labour disputes such as: